Nagasaki45/MPC-reading-notes/week3/notes.md

 **Name that tune: Identifying popular recordings from brief excerpts**

-Identifying popular songs by 100ms experts can be done when: high frequency content is preserved and no dynamic manipulations done.
+Identifying popular songs by 100ms excerpts can be done when: high frequency content is preserved and no dynamic manipulations done.
 Thereby, these are the most important parts of timbre perception.

 ### Experiment

 Actually, it's 5 different experiments, one for each type of stimuli.

-**Independent variable:** 5 short audio experts from popular songs.
+**Independent variable:** 5 short audio excerpts from popular songs.
-**Dependent variable:** ability to match the expert to the song.
+**Dependent variable:** ability to match the excerpt to the song.

 ![Schellenberg, 1999](media/schellenberg1999.png)